levseyd01/CITApp-Documentation/source/_build/html/_sources/Document/CITCorpOffering/cit-corp-offering.md

 :::{admonition} Action Complete
 :class: seealso

-This action will take you to the [Offering/Offering Document Details](#onboarding-offering-document-details) page.
+This action will take you to the {ref}`onboarding-offering-document-details` page.
 :::